amrancz/notes/content/Reading notes/Ahrens – How to Take Smart Notes.md

 	- Ability to retrieve
 	- The real limitaiton of our brain is the ability to retrieve.
 Having an external structure then supports this ability because it allows us to make more connections.
 - The main idea is that [[Serious thinking requires external structure to support it]].

+## Develop ideas
+- Sequences of notes make up the real support for later writing.
+- Because the slip-box is a thinking tool, it doesn't need to be complete (in a sense like encyclopedeas need to be).
+Gaps should only be filled when they emerge in the later stage of writing a bigger text.
+- Indices in ZK should serve as entry points, rather than collecting all notes that belong to a keyword/tag/topic – that would defeat the purpose of it.
+They should enable us to dive quickly to a specific note and then discover more notes through the connections.
+- Assign keywords to notes based on the context you're working in or your interests.
+Assigning keywords based on the note alone doesn't create good future opportunities to stumble upon it in the context you need.
+	- The best keywords usually don't appear explicitly in the note.
+They require further thinking to define – it's part of elaborating on the text, therefore very important to do!
+- Two most important types of connections in ZK:
+	- 1) "Overview" notes of specific topics that serve as an entry point.
+Usually needed when a topic develops enough.
+Take great care for what you include in this – it defines the topic based on your current understanding.
+But as the understanding develops, so should such note, too.
+	- 2) Regular note-to-note connections.
+These can be to seemingly unrelated notes as well (that's when the most surprising ideas can emerge from, eventually!)
+- When making connections, actually go through the slip-box, not just your memory!
+In that way, you avoid imagined connections and have only meaningful ones.